veeraalt/portfolio/README.md

 1. Clone this repository

-2. Start the server / backend

-- Navigate to the `/server` folder
-- Run `npm install` to install the dependencies
-- Run `npm start` or `npm run dev` (hot reload) to start the server in `localhost:3001` in the browser

-3. Start the client / frontend
+2. Start the client

-- Navigate to the `/client` folder
+- Navigate to the project folder
 - Run `npm install` to install the dependencies
 - Run `npm start` to start the app in `localhost:3000` in the browser